langcog/EPAQ/uptake.md

 ## Conclusions

-* Endorsement of El and AA subscales predicts memory for science articles in general, but no strong evidence for domain-specific benefit.
+* Endorsement of El and AA subscales predicts memory for science articles in general, but there is no strong evidence for a domain-specific benefit.

+More information and analytic code can be found [here](http://rpubs.com/ehembacher/parenting_proj_uptake).